gammafunk/dcss-rc/README.md

 If you don't play on CSZO or you'd like to change either **RandomTiles.rc** (to set options) or **PlayerTiles.rc** (to add/change the tiles used), copy these files into your rc directly.
-They need to be included before the ready() function described below.
-These files have some basic comments that show how to modify them.
+They need to be included before the `ready()` function described below.
+These two files have some basic comments showing how to modify them.

 ## 2. Updating the `ready()` function in your rc